 With kids, Boston’s New England Aquarium is a wonderful waterfront sea zoo kids will love.
 Boston Science Museum is another amazing collection of data, interactive exhibits, a planetarium and Imax theatre.

 Dinner in Boston, go to the North End, little Italy of Boston.
 Here the sounds sights and smells of immigrants and Italian cuisine are pungent and bistros spill out on to the lively old streets.
 This is where Paul Revere lived in 1770, you can climb the Old North Church tower and see where lanterns were hung during Revere’s famous ride in 1775 warning The British were coming.

 Where to stay in Boston?
 To be on the beautiful waterfront, close to Boston’s best attractions, Boston Yacht Haven Inn and Marina is ta fabulous waterfront boutique hotel.
 This unique peninsula property is surrounded by stellar views of the harbor and city, and offers its exclusive lodging guests and marina yacht visitors a top-shelf, catered-to experience.
 Suites are spacious and beautifully appointed, with commanding views of Boston Harbor.
 See our review of Boston Yacht Haven Inn and Marina.

-For ultra-luxe in the heart of the city, stay at Fairmont Copley Plaza, this 4-star elegant gem in Boston’s Back Bay is a revered symbol of Boston’s wealth and prestige.
+Stay at Fairmont Copley Plaza, for ultra-luxe in the heart of the city, this 4-star elegant gem in Boston’s Back Bay is a revered symbol of Boston’s wealth and prestige.
 This 1912 luxury hotel was recently renovated with glamorous style, its location remains perfect – steps from Boston Commons, to chic shopping at Copley Plaza and Newbury Street.

 See more of our favorite US Cities: